-"Or worse," Leona added as she and Wilson somehow, as always, worked together with a shared third medical brain, and agents to implement it from both sides of the Atlantic.
-"Unless, maybe I can bring in some redskin Reds to help us out, kinder than he should be Comrade King Kumar.
-But, as you know organizing Indians is as difficult as getting your old cattle boss, friend and mentor, Sam Longmore to do a Sundance with even pretend buffalo horns in his chest, or come to a sweat lodge.
+"Or worse," Leona added as she and Wilson somehow, as always, worked together with a shared third medical brain.
+"Unless, maybe I can bring in some redskin Reds to help us out, kinder-than-he-should-be Comrade King Kumar.
+But, as you know organizing Indians is as difficult as getting your old cattle boss, friend and mentor, Sam Longmore to do a Sundance with even pretend buffalo horns in his chest.
+Or come to a sweat lodge.
 Or you telling me or anyone else here exactly WHY you traded in your turban in California for a Stetson here.
 Speaking of which, anyone heard where Sam went?